-In addition to my freelance work, I am part of the staff at both GameTyrant and Upcomer, covering the esports beat.
+In addition to my freelance work, I have covered the esports beat at both GameTyrant and Upcomer; I’m currently a regular contributor at the former, and I was a regular news writer for the latter between February and June 2019.
 I've listed my work with GameTyrant here—or you can check out my byline on the site.
-As a general news writer at Upcomer, I’ve written too many pieces to list, but a full list of my articles is available on my author page.
+As a general news writer at Upcomer, I wrote too many pieces to list, but a full rundown of my articles is available on my author page.

 Smash Ultimate rulesets

 In January 2019, I talked to a trio of Smash Ultimate tournament organizers to learn how they tackled the unique challenge of creating a ruleset for a brand-new Smash title.
 Read the article here!